fwakks/WeDormin/README.md

 - Enhanced AI-driven recommendations

 ## Project Context
-This project was developed as part of the Bank of America Code-a-thon, aiming to create innovative solutions to improve the college housing experience for Rutgers students.
+This project was developed as part of the Bank of America Code-A-Thon, aiming to create innovative solutions to improve the college housing experience for Rutgers students.